 The Pathfinders have developed the Roadmap for Peaceful, Just and Inclusive Societies, which is also available in French and Spanish.
-For a summary see the overview and presentation.
-You can also find more information here.
+You can find more information here.

 The roadmap, which covers all of 2030 Agenda targets for peaceful, just and inclusive societies (SDG16+), was launched at a side event to the 72nd Session of the United Nations General Assembly and updated in July 2019.

 For the first time, the roadmap provides a shared vision for how SDG16+ can be delivered.
-It is an ambitious, but practical, document that will act as a "docking station" to bring many different partners and initiatives together.
+It is an ambitious, but practical, document that acts as a "docking station" to bring many different partners and initiatives together.

 The Pathfinders group continues to grow, as governments and other partners make commitments to lead on the implementation of SDG16+.